NYF&C Anti-Bullying PolicyUpdatedTuesday June 23, 2020 byDiane McCabe.

 Social Media Policy

-Athletes, parents and coaches are expected to follow the same rules for good behavior and respectful conduct online as offline.
+Athletes, parents, and coaches are expected to follow the same rules for good behavior and respectful conduct online as offline.
 Athletes and coaches are representing NYF&C at all times.
-They should use good judgement when posting comments and images online.
-They should be particularly mindful with images that include NYF&C apparel or uniforms.
+They should use good judgment when posting comments and images online.
+They should be particularly mindful of images that include NYF&C apparel or uniforms.
 Misuse of social media can result in disciplinary action.